ehudab/solar-challenge-week0/README.md

      ```
    - Open a Pull Request on GitHub to merge `setup-task` into `main`.

+## Onboarding Details

+### Assumptions
+- The datasets provided are in CSV format and contain columns for timestamps, wind speed, temperature, and other relevant metrics.
+- Missing values are handled using median imputation by default.
+- Outliers are detected using Z-scores with a threshold of 3.

+### Key Processing Steps
+1. **Data Cleaning**:
+   - Handle missing values using median imputation.
+   - Detect and remove outliers based on Z-scores.
+2. **Data Analysis**:
+   - Generate summary statistics.
+   - Visualize correlations, time series, and distributions.
+3. **Data Export**:
+   - Save cleaned datasets for further analysis.

+### Consolidated Dataset
+- **File**: `src/data/consolidated_clean.csv`
+- This file contains cleaned and consolidated data from Benin, Sierra Leone, and Togo for cross-country analysis.

 ## Exploratory Data Analysis Notebooks

 ### Overview